 The Currency: A Global Passport

-Mileage Plan is widely regarded as one of the most valuable loyalty currencies.
-Its power comes from published partner award charts that unlock high-value premium cabin redemptions around the world.
+Mileage Plan was widely regarded as one of the most valuable loyalty currencies.
+Its power came from published partner award charts that unlocked high-value premium cabin redemptions around the world.

 Case Study: Dream Trip to Asia

-A one-way Business Class flight on Japan Airlines from the US to Japan can be booked for a fixed 60,000 miles.
+A one-way Business Class flight on Japan Airlines from the US to Japan could be booked for a fixed 60,000 miles.
 This kind of aspirational award was out of reach for HawaiianMiles members.

 The Network: oneworld and Beyond

-As a oneworld member, Mileage Plan provides access to a massive global network.
-It also maintains unique partnerships with airlines like Icelandair and Singapore Airlines, offering unparalleled flexibility.
+As a oneworld member, Mileage Plan provided access to a massive global network.
+It also maintained unique partnerships with airlines like Icelandair and Singapore Airlines, offering unparalleled flexibility.

 December 2023